Skip to content

 Pediococcus acidilactici CECT 7483, Lactobacillus plantarum CECT 7484 and Lactobacillus plantarum CECT 7485 have also been shown in a clinical trial to benefit those with IBS-D13.
 This trial measured improvements in the quality of life of the participants, in relation to their IBS symptoms, which is thought to be one of the most accurate ways of measuring the effectiveness of the treatment.

-Those with IBS who find it mainly causes them to have constipation are suffering with IBS-C which stands for Irritable Bowel Syndrome Constipation subtype.
+Those with IBS who tend to suffer with regularity issues and constipation are suffering with IBS-C which stands for Irritable Bowel Syndrome (Constipation subtype).
 If this is something you suffer with, you may consider taking a natural supplement containing a specific probiotic strain called Bifidobacterium lactis BB-12® which has so many clinical trials supporting it, that it is thought to be the most well researched strain in the whole Bifidobacteria genus.
 In the clinical trials this strain of probiotic has been shown to be particularly helpful for those with constipation, and promoting more regular bowel movements, which are easy to pass, as well as supporting gut health in general.

 Healthcare practitioners can find out more about B. lactis BB-12® on the Probiotics Database.